HanTheDestroyer/Rocket_Landing/README.md

 # Rocket_Landing
-Rocket Landing Simulation with PID Controllers
+Rocket Landing Simulation with PID Controllers.

+You can run the file directly.
+PID's are purposefully left semi-tuned to show the motion of the rocket in x-y direction more clearly.

+System consist of three PID controllers.
+One for each cartesian axes.